lukewickstead/RandomNotes/AWS/AWS Networking and Amazon VPC/VPC Fundamentals.md

 ## Architecting For High Availability And Resilience

 - When you create a subnet, you have to create it in one of the availability zones that are available within that region-
-- If all your subnets and resources are in the same AZ, and that AZ goes down, everything will gisapear
+- If all your subnets and resources are in the same AZ, and that AZ goes down, everything will disappear
-- Carving up your architecture into multiple subnets accross multiple AZs would be better
+- Carving up your architecture into multiple subnets across multiple AZs would be better

 ## IP Addresses